 How many calls from a debt collector is considered harassment?

-With regards to how many calls from a debt collector is considered harassment, several courts have regularly ruled that a high number of calls by itself, do not constitute harassment.
+With regards to how many calls from a debt collector is considered harassment, several courts have regularly ruled that a high number of calls by themselves do not constitute harassment.
 Each situation is analyzed in order to determine if there is an intent for harassment.

 In Tucker v.
-The CBE Group, Inc. the court ruled that 57 calls during the relevant 3-month period were not a violation.
+The CBE Group, Inc., the court ruled that 57 calls during the relevant 3-month period were not a violation.
 In Tucker, the debt collector never spoke to the debtor, was never asked to cease calling, and never called back on the same day it left a message.
-Id. at2010 WL 1849034.
+Id. at 2010 WL 1849034.
 The court observed:

-“While the number of calls made during the relevant time period does seem somewhat high, Defendant only left a total of six messages, made no more than seven calls in a single day, and did not call back the same day after leaving a message.
+“While the number of calls made during the relevant time period does seem somewhat high, the defendant only left a total of six messages, made no more than seven calls in a single day, and did not call back the same day after leaving a message.
 The evidence demonstrates that CBE placed each of its telephone calls with an intent to reach the debtor rather than an intent to harass the debtor.”